Heritage of Japan

 Jomon crafts and what they were for

-When they were not hunting or gathering their food for survival, the Jomon people spent many hours on the many crafts that they practised.
+When they were not hunting or gathering their food for survival, the Jomon people spent many hours on the many crafts that they practised making.

 From excavated finds of many Jomon artifacts, we know that although the Jomon people were a hunter-gathering people, they were not primitive.
 Among the Jomon society were many craftsmen and craftswomen who made many sophisticated things that were sometimes practical for daily use, but often that were just beautiful to the eye and that had esoteric meaning or abstract value.

 Apart from clay pots and vessels, the Jomon people made thousands and thousands of fascinating clay figurines (called dogu) or clay dolls.
-Scholars and scientists are pretty sure these must have been used for ceremonial rituals and weren’t dolls for children.
+Due to the unusual contexts in which they were found, sometimes appearing to have been scattered or broken on purpose, scholars and scientists are pretty sure these must have been used for ceremonial rituals and weren’t dolls for children.
 Find out more about the Mysterious Clay Doll.
-The Jomon people made many items for their festive celebrations and ritual ceremonies.
+The Jomon people made a range of items for their festive celebrations and ritual ceremonies.

 Apart from pots and clay (as well as stone) figurines, they also made various kinds of clay masks, stone batons or rods and swords.
 Other items found in large quantities in northern Tohoku and Hokuriku, included triangular clay and stone tablets, ball-shaped clay artifacts, sword-like (or seiryuto-shaped) stone tools with long handles, crown-shaped stone and clay artifacts, dokko-shaped (resembles a tool used by Buddhist monks) stone tools and gyobutsu (the word means imperial treasures) stone bars.